musevlt/mpdaf/doc/CoreLib/source/user_manual_origin.rst

  >>> sources = my_origin.get_sources(Cat4, Cat_est_line, correl)

 A source corresponds to a group on detected emission lines and contains:
  - the spatial position in world coordinates,
+ - the 2D map of maximum of the T_GLR values (*MAXMAP*),
-- the estimated spectrum of each detected emission line,
+ - the estimated spectrum of each detected emission line (*LINExxxx*),
-- the spectrum of correlation of each detected emission line,
+ - the spectrum of correlation of each detected emission line (*CORRxxxx*),
  - the observed wavelength of each detected emission line,
  - P-values of GLR test statistics for each detected emission line,
  - narrow band test values for each detected emission line,
  - the corresponding index of the profile.

 For example, the first source of the list::